New EIA convenience store will be Canada’s first 7-Eleven airport gas/convenience store

 “The addition of 7-Eleven is part of our commitment to bring together a world-leading retailer and service organization to Edmonton International Airport,” said Scott Clements, President and CEO, Edmonton Airports.

 The new 7-Eleven airport store will feature the familiar 24-hour convenience and name brands such as SlurpeeÂ® beverages and self-service coffee bar featuring a wide selection of fresh brewed coffee, flavoured coffees, cappuccino and the new dark roast Café Cooler frozen coffee beverage.
 The in-store deli will serve fresh daily-delivered sandwiches, bakery products and, like each Edmonton 7-Eleven store, receives fresh every day delivery of all dairy and fresh food products.
-A large selection of more than 850 magazines will also appeal to business and holiday travelers.
+A large selection of more than 850 magazines will also appeal to business and holiday travellers.

 “We expect our new store will be popular with airport employees because they’ll find the same low prices featured at our 498 other stores in Canada,” added Huey.